aborin-png/OPS_Automations/README.md

 Depending on the OS that is being used, the installation method may vary.
 Ultimately, all that is needed is to clone the repo in any location, preferably in a dedicated folder, and run the downloaded executable.

->[!IMPORTANT]
+>[!WARNING]
+>On first run of any script, a default config will be created if a config does not already exist.
+>
->On first run of each script, a default config will be created and is able to be edited.
-However, the location of the Config.json file CANNOT be changed or the script will not work.
+> **However, the location of the Config.json file CANNOT be changed or the script will NOT work.**
+>
->Likewise, do NOT move the executable files to different locations after cloning the repo.
+>Likewise, **do NOT move the executable files to different locations after cloning the repo**.
 For useful organization tips, refer to [Organization Tips](https://github.com/aborin-png/OPS_Automations/tree/Releases#organization-tips)

 ## Linux